vict0rsch/_vict0rsch.github.io/_posts/2019-02-17-accounting.md

 ## Amortized cost

 So what is the final amortizated complexity of **inserting** in a resizable array?
-It is $O(1)$ as the cost never grows: each credit is spent exacty (except for the first one as there is no resize, could be even tighter to assign it a special credit of 1).
+It is $O(1)$ as the cost never grows: each credit is spent exactly (except for the first one as there is no resize, could be even tighter to assign it a special credit of 1).

 # Resources